Table of Contents

 - Lemonade: Asks whether you have a dog, but doesn’t ask about breed or bite history.

-(Note that GEICO doesn’t directly provide renters insurance, but they partner with insurers that do, and you can get a renters insurance quote directly from GEICO’s website.)
+(Note that GEICO doesn’t directly provide renters insurance, but they partner with insurers that do, and you can get a renters insurance quote from GEICO’s website.
+Read our review of GEICO’s renters insurance for more info.)

 Insurers that ask about dog breed